 - Place the pot on the stove and turn to medium high or high heat.
 Leave uncovered until you see smoke.
 TURN HOOD ON!
 Once you see smoke, then tightly cover.
-Wait one minute, then turn heat to medium.
+Wait 30 seconds, then turn heat to medium.

-- Then cook the mushrooms as you normally would- either sauting in olive oil or butter, or roasting.
-If adding to soups, or broth based soups, just drop them in as they are.
+- Then cook the mushrooms as you normally would- either sauteeing in olive oil or butter, or roasting.
+If adding to soups, or broth-based soups, just drop them in as they are.

 If your wood chips are large chunks, try to cut them down a bit.
 I just use a sharp chefs knife.
 Or try a meat tenderizer ( or hammer), to break them apart.
 You want small pieces of wood here for a faster smoke point.

-I find the subtler wood flavors are better with mushrooms.
+I find subtler wood flavors are better with mushrooms.